bereketafework/wuyiyit------AI-Chat_Bot/README.md

 *   **Contextual File Analysis:** The AI analyzes the content of uploaded images and PDFs, integrating findings into its Amharic responses.
 *   **Chat Modes:** Tailor the AI's persona and response style.
 *   **UI Language Toggle:** Switch the application's interface language between Amharic and English.
 *   **Multiple Chat Sessions:** Manage and switch between several independent conversations.
+Session history cannot be cleared by the user, but entire sessions can be deleted.
 *   **Responsive Design & PWA Features.**
 *   **Markdown Rendering, Loading & Error States, User-Friendly Interface, In-App Help Guide.**